 In the event that a Member reaches 70% of its catch limit set out in paragraph 9, the Executive Secretary shall inform that Member of that fact, with a copy to all other Members.
 That Member shall close the fishery for its flagged vessels when the total catch of its flagged vessels is equivalent to 100% of its catch limit.
 Such Member shall notify promptly the Executive Secretary of the date of the closure, except as described in paragraph 13.
 Upon receipt of the notification, the Executive Secretary shall circulate it to all the Members.

 13. Notwithstanding paragraph 9, 10 b) and c), Members fishing for Pacific saury in areas of their jurisdiction that are adjacent to the Convention Area may divert part of their catch limit for areas under their jurisdiction to their own catch of Pacific saury in the Convention Area by vessels entitled to fly their flags and authorized to fish for Pacific saury.
-Such Members shall annually report the catch limit that they diverted in accordance with this paragraph in their Annual Report.
+Such Members shall notify promptly the Executive Secretary of the starting date of the diversion and annually report the catch limit that they diverted in accordance with this paragraph in their Annual Report.

 OTHER MEASURES